digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 Looping
 .......

 Other than branching, the most common form of control flow is looping.
 Looping is usually used to iteratively modify some state.
-We'll use pseudocode in this section to illustrate the procedural way of doing things.
+We'll use JavaScript in this section to illustrate the procedural way of doing things.

 .. code-block:: JavaScript

   function sum(intArr) {
-    int result = 0;
+    var result = 0;
-    forEach (i in intArr) {
+    intarr.forEach (i => {
       result += i;
-    }
+    });
     return result;
   }